manchicken/manchicken/README.md

 - I'm working on the Datadog Service Catalog Metadata Provider (DDSCMP) which can be found here: https://github.com/arcxp/datadog-service-catalog-metadata-provider
 - I'm working on a project called "repository-wrapup" which is intended to help you find and address abandoned code repositories on GitHub.
+- I do a little bit of security research, too.

 ### Stuff I invite you to work on if you'd like